nelhage/blog.nelhage.com/content/draft/kubernetes.markdown

 code within the cluster with [a few lines of yaml][backend].
 And these primitives are very well thought-out and robustly implemented;
-"deployments" natively support incremental no-downtime deployments, including healthchecking of the underlying service and so on.
-And since the abstraction level is so high -- I'm really describing the logical units my application is built on, rather than the physical details -- the implementation can continue to improve and evolve as Kubernetes does.
+"deployments" natively support incremental no-downtime deployments, inclnuding healthchecking of the underlying service and so on.
+And since the abstraction level is so high -- I'm really describing the logical units my application is built on, rather than the physical details -- the implementation will hopefully continue to improve and evolve without requiring extensive modification by users.

-They're also all very well-integrated based on a rich, shared, schema;
-healthchecks are (rightly) a property of a container, but the "deployment" (ensures K copies of a pad are always present), "service" (within-kubernetes routing), and "ingress" (external routing) primitives all automatically know to look at that healthcheck definition and take it into account.
+The abstractions are also all very well-integrated with each other based on a rich, shared, schema; healthchecks are (rightly) a property of a container, but the "deployment" (ensures K copies of a container are always present), "service" (within-kubernetes routing), and "ingress" (external routing) primitives all automatically know to look at that healthcheck definition and take it into account for their own purposes.

 This is a much higher level of abstraction than my previous deployment on raw AWS, which had to manage everything from firewall rules to user accounts up to Amazon autoscaling groups.
 And it shows in size, too:
-My [kubernetes configuration][kube] comes in under 500 lines, compared with [600+ lines of ansible][ansibleconf] and
-[700+ lines of terraform][tfconf] for the ec2 deployment.
+My [kubernetes configuration][kubeconf] comes in under 500 lines, compared with [600+ lines of ansible][ansibleconf] and [700+ lines of terraform][tfconf] for the ec2 deployment.

 And the new version is *better* in many important ways: I have